:

 © VisitScotland / Kenny Lam

-The circles are aligned with the head of Machrie Glen where a midsummer sunrise could be seen, so they are connected with religious and ceremonial activities.
-One of the circles is known as "Fingal's Cauldron Seat", after the mythical giant, Fionn Mac Cumhaill.
-See if you can spot a hole in one of the stones, where he was said to tie his dog Bran.
+These standing stones in Arran are set in a dramatic moorland rich with archaeological gems including stone circles, burial cairns and more.
+These prehistoric standing stones date back to between 3,500 and 1,500 BC and may have had astronomical purpose.
+Their alignment with the head of Machrie Glen, where a midsummer sunrise can be seen, lends credence to this theory.
+Legend weaves a more colourful tale with one of the circles known as "Fingal's Cauldron Seat", after the mythical giant, Fionn Mac Cumhaill.
+See if you can spot a hole in one of the stones, where he was said to tie his loyal dog, Bran.

-Explore the Machrie Moor Standing Stones: Machrie Moor Standing Stones
+Marvel at the Machrie Moor Standing Stones: Machrie Moor Standing Stones

 2. 2